ja0nz/bachelorarbeit/paper.md

 Microservices incorporate a wide array of ideas from developing scalable software like **domain-driven design** to pursuing the real world structure in the code.[@Newman2015, p.
 2] Another concept focuses on **continuous delivery** for pushing software rapidly through **automated deployment** mechanisms into production.[@Fowler2014] Furthermore, microservices transcend the technical perspective and reach into team organization.

 As a primary source of comprehensive information this paper relies on the work of Sam Newman[@Newman2015] and the work of Fowler and Lewis[@Fowler2014].
-The purpose of this section is to gain confidence about the architecture of microservices in the context of the browser platform.
+The purpose of this section is to develop confidence about the architecture of microservices in the context of the browser platform.

 ## 2.1.
 Componentization via Services